 If you want to show values instead of summaries in Pivot Table, you can’t do it without any tricks, because pivot tables don’t return text, they aggregate values.

-But there is a workaround where you can use to achieve a similar effect.
+But there is a workaround that you can use to achieve a similar effect.

 Show values in a pivot table using VLOOKUP

 The first one uses a helper column with the VLOOKUP function.

 - Create a new column, called Helper between the Model and Licence columns.

 - Merge Id, Name, Brand, Model, and License inside the Helper column.

 - Create a new pivot table and drag fields to the right fields.

 - You should get the following pivot table.

 - Click the pivot table and navigate to PivotTable Tools >> Design >> Layout >> Subtotals >> Do Not Show Subtotals.

 - Now, right-click the pivot table and choose PivotTable Options.
 Click the Totals & Filters tab.
 In Grand Totals, uncheck checkboxes that show grand totals for rows and columns.